Back to Blog

 We work exclusively within the IB curriculum.
 Our tutors understand the assessment criteria, the marking schemes, and the specific demands of each DP component.
 We do not offer general academic support.
 We offer targeted, IB-specific instruction that moves grades.

-• Group Exam Preparation Cohorts.
 Our spring intensives run in structured waves leading up to the May exams, with tiered options from Core to Elite levels.
-We are one of the only providers offering IB Language B group preparation.
 Small cohorts provide peer motivation and focused practice with real exam tasks.

 The Diploma Is a Marathon with Sprint Intervals